catseye/kinoje/README.md

 The following are required:

-*   **Python** 2.7 or 3.x — to run the script
+*   **Python** 3.x — to run the script (2.7 may or may not work)
 *   **PyYAML** and **Jinja2** — to fill out the templates
 *   something to create images from filled-out templates — typically **POV-Ray** or **rsvg**
 *   **ffmpeg** or **ImageMagick** — to compile the images into a movie file

 You might also find VLC useful, for viewing the final movie file.

-On Ubuntu 16.04, you can install these with:
+On Ubuntu 20.04, you can install these with:

-    pip install --user Jinja2 PyYAML
-    sudo apt install povray povray-includes librsvg2 ffmpeg imagemagick vlc
+    pip install --user Jinja2 PyYAML  # you may want to make a virtualenv first sudo apt install povray povray-includes librsvg2 ffmpeg imagemagick vlc

 (Or, if you would like to use Docker, you can pull a Docker image from